keeganstreet/specificity/readme.md

 ## Testing

-To test this package, install dependencies: `npm install`
+To install dependencies, run: `npm install`

-Run: `npm test`
+Then to test, run: `npm test`